 SSFT 210.
 SCIENCE AND RELIGION.
 A study of fundamental themes in science and religion and important issues that emerge from the science and religion interface (e.g., issues from cosmology, Darwinism and evolutionary theory, and the neurosciences).
 The course will provide an opportunity to study the two perspectives of science and religion and investigate ways in which these apparently separate approaches might be connected.
-Prerequisites: Humanities 102 (or Religion 211 and 212); and a lab science.
-The lab science may be taken concurrently with this course.
+Prerequisites: Humanities 261 or Humanities 271; and a lab science.
+The lab science course and Humanities 261 or 271 may be taken concurrently with this course.